-Bledlow-cum-Saunderton is a rural parish with a population of approximately 2,500 people living in 1,000 houses spread over an area of about 101⁄2 square miles.
+Bledlow-cum-Saunderton is a rural parish with a population of approximately 2,500 people living in about 1,000 houses spread over an area of around 101⁄2 square miles.

-The built environment of the parish is made up of the villages of Bledlow, Bledlow Ridge and Saunderton, a number of hamlets and scattered housing surrounded mainly by farmland and woodland and connected by minor roads.
+The built environment of the parish is made up of the villages of Bledlow, Bledlow Ridge and Saunderton.
+There are also a number of hamlets and scattered housing surrounded mainly by farmland and woodland.
+The Parish is served by the A4010 to the East and the B4009 running across the North of the parish with a network of minor roads connecting the villages - some being used as 'rat runs' for through traffic.

 The parish has scores of listed buildings and 14 scheduled ancient monuments.

-70% of the parish lies within the Chilterns Area of Outstanding Natural Beauty and/or is classified as Green Belt.
-The beautiful landscape of the parish attracts many tourists and its extensive network of footpaths and bridleways, including the Ridgeway and ancient routes such as The Icknield Way, makes it popular with walkers, cyclists and horse riders.
+Approximately 70% of the parish lies within the Chilterns Area of Outstanding Natural Beauty and/or is classified as Green Belt.
+The beauty of the area attracts many tourists and the extensive network of footpaths and bridleways, including the Ridgeway and ancient routes such as the Icknield Way, makes it popular with walkers, cyclists and horse riders.

-Some residents have lived in the parish all their lives and have strong historic family connections to the parish over many generations; others have moved in more recently often with young families.
+Some people have lived in the parish all their lives and have strong family connections spanning many generations; others have moved in more recently, often with young families.
 Established and more recent residents together enjoy a friendly community spirit.
-The clubs, societies and many social networks, the rural and open character of the parish and the quality of its built environment all make Bledlow-cum-Saunderton a desirable place to live.
+The clubs, societies and many social networks; the rural and open character of the parish and the quality of its built environment all make the area a very desirable place to live.

-Bledlow-cum-Saunderton is located within the south east of England.
-Although the parish has only slightly changed over the years, we accept that the parish will grow in order to help meet the demand for housing in the region.
+Bledlow-cum-Saunderton is located in the south east of England with a good rail connection to London via the Chiltern line.
+Although the parish has changed only slightly over the years, we accept that the parish will grow in order to help meet the demand for housing in the region.
 We want, however, to ensure that such growth is organic, sympathetic to the character of the parish and, as much as possible, benefits those who live in or have direct connections with the parish.

 Through this Neighbourhood Plan we have the opportunity to influence how the parish will develop over the next 17 years until 2033.
-Once approved, this plan will become part of Wycombe District Council's Local Plan and, as a consequence, will direct future development.
+Once approved, it will become part of Wycombe District Council's Development Plan and, as a consequence, will direct future development.

-This is the first version of what will eventually become the Bledlow-cum-Saunderton Neighbourhood Plan.
-This document benefits from the input of residents and members of the community, the technical expertise of Wycombe District Council and rCOH (our planning consultants) who have all contributed to its production.
+This document benefits from the input of residents, local businesses and members of the community, the technical expertise of Wycombe District Council and rCOH (the parish council's planning consultants) who have all contributed to its production.

-I wish to thank everyone who has contributed; the 360 households who completed questionnaires in January, the volunteers of the Neighbourhood Plan Working Group and five Task Groups, the Parish Councillors and the Parish Clerks.
+I wish to thank everyone who has contributed: local residents who have, sometimes passionately, shared their views on the plan, the volunteers of the Neighbourhood Plan Working Group and five Task Groups, the Parish Councillors and the Parish Clerks.

-We are now putting this first version of the Plan to consultation under Regulations 14 and 15 of the Neighbourhood Planning (General) Regulations 2012.
-The Plan will then be amended to taking into account the comments received and subsequently submitted to Wycombe District Council in late summer.
-There will then be a further round of public consultation before the Plan is sent to an independent Examiner for review.
-Providing the Plan passes this review it will finally be subject to a local referendum in 2017.
+We are now submitting the Plan to Wycombe District Council.
+This will be followed by a further round of public consultation before the plan is sent to an independent Examiner for review.
+Provided the plan passes this review it will finally be subject to a local referendum in 2017.